BaberFaisal/Faisal_Baber.github.io/_posts/Data Analytics Agent with LLMs.md

 ---
 layout: post
-title: Building a Data Analytics Agent using LLMs
+title: "Building a Data Analytics Agent using LLMs"
-image: "/posts/llm-agent.png"
+image: /posts/llm-agent.jpg
 tags: [Python, LLM, LangChain, PandasAI, Data Analytics]
 ---
 ## Project Purpose
 The purpose of this project is to build a **data analytics agent** powered by LLMs using **LangChain + Groq API**, **PandasAI**, and **Python**.<br><br>
 This agent can analyze structured datasets, generate insights, and visualize results automatically from natural language queries.<br><br>